Advocacy at EFF – Rainey Reitman

 We are also member supported and we rely on individuals who make donations and also become members.
-We’ve also benefit tremendously by the online gaming community and in particularly Humble Bundle.
-They released bundles of 5 pay what you want games and sometimes you can make a donation on top of that to EFF.
+We’ve also benefited tremendously from the online gaming community and in particularly Humble Bundle.
+They released bundles of 5 pay what you want games and sometimes you can donate on top of that to EFF.
 The Humble Bundle community has been a huge help for us and actually had a substantial impact on our annual budget.

 Wesley: What is something that we should be looking at for right now?

 Rainey: Things that are coming out that you might want to get people aware of is that we’re doing a lot of advocacy around encryption.
 There’s been a huge debate in the United States about encryption because we are seeing pressure from the FBI to create secret backdoors to our communications.
 Basically making encryption less secure for everybody.
 In the next few months, we’re very likely to see lots of attention paid to this issue.

 We have been pressuring Obama to weigh in.
 I expect we’ll get no response from him pretty soon.
 We are also seeing state bills they’re trying to weaken encryption too.
 It’s a very hot topic.
 We created a site, Save Crypto.
 To get a response for the president you have to get 100,000 signatures in 30 days.
 We did get that so now we’re waiting for an official response.